-The present study is based on applying helioseismic holography (Lindsey & Braun 2000) to samples of over 100 areas of Sun where an active region subsequently emerged, and an equal number where no active region emerged.
-The selection of these regions was described in Leka et al. (2013) (Paper I), while an initial analysis of the travel-times inferred from helioseismic holography, focusing on the average travel-time shifts, was presented in Birch et al. (2013) (Paper II).
-It was found that there are statistically significant differences in the average travel-times, as well as in the surface magnetic flux, between the samples of pre-emergence areas and quiet sun areas.
-These included a reduction in the mean traveltime shift of a few tenths of a second, as well as spatially antisymmetric features in both the east-west and north-south travel-time differences.
+The present study is based on applying helioseismic holography (Lindsey & Braun 2000) to samples of more than 100 areas of the Sun where an AR subsequently emerged and an equal number where no AR emerged.
+The selection of these regions was described in Leka et al. (2013, hereafter Paper I), whereas an initial analysis of the travel times inferred from helioseismic holography, focusing on the average travel-time shifts, was presented in Birch et al. (2013, hereafter Paper II).
+It was found that there are statistically significant differences in the average travel times, as well as in the surface magnetic flux, between the samples of pre-emergence areas and quiet Sun areas.
+These included a reduction in the mean travel-time shift of a few tenths of a second as well as spatially antisymmetric features in both the east-west and north-south travel-time differences.
 The antisymmetric features are qualitatively consistent with what would be expected from a flow converging on the site of emergence, although it appears that it is not a simple converging flow.
 One possible interpretation is that emergence preferentially occurs at the boundaries between supergranules.
-In this scenario, the emergence is not at the center of a converging flow, but between neighboring diverging flows.
-This could also account for the difference in the surface magnetic field, as flux tends to concentrate in the boundaries between supergranules.
+In this scenario, the emergence is not at the center of a converging flow but between neighboring diverging flows.
+This could also account for the difference in the surface magnetic field because flux tends to concentrate in the boundaries between supergranules.

-As interesting as what was found in Paper II is what was not found: any signature of a strong retrograde flow, or any travel-time shifts greater than of order one second.
-Simulations of rising flux tubes (e.g., Fan 2008) predict retrograde flows with magnitudes of order 100 m s-1, while Ilonidis et al. (2011) found mean travel-time reductions of order 10 s.
-In both these cases, the results are much larger effects than were found in Paper II, but for layers in the sun significantly below the roughly 20 Mm maximum depth considered here.
-Thus it may be that

-&lt;sup>1 Max-Planck-Institut für Sonnensystemforschung, D-37191 Katlenburg-Lindau, Germany there are significant changes in the emergence process between depths of approximately 60 Mm and 20 Mm.
+As interesting as what was found in Paper II is what was not found: any signature of a strong retrograde flow or any traveltime shifts greater than an order of 1 s.
+Simulations of rising flux tubes (e.g., Fan 2008) predict retrograde flows with magnitudes of order 100 m s-1, whereas Ilonidis et al. (2011) found mean travel-time reductions of the order of 10 s.
+In both of these cases, the results are much larger effects than were found in Paper II but for layers in the Sun significantly below the roughly 20 Mm maximum depth considered here.
+Thus it may be that there are significant changes in the emergence process between depths of approximately 60 Mm and 20 Mm.